alsworth/rock-paper-scissors/README.md

 # rock-paper-scissors
- a simple implementation of the grade-school classic “rock paper scissors”
+ a simple implementation of the grade-school classic “rock paper scissors” using javascript